sharma0611/goodmorning/README.md

-# goodmorning - A spotify alarm clock
+# goodmorning

-goodmorning is a simple Spotify alarm clock using cron.
+goodmorning is a Spotify alarm clock made using cron & a simple python script.
+Set up your alarms through the command line, wake up to music, and have a good morning.

 ## Requirements
 * HomeBrew